riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

 However, this multi-target attack doesn't reduce the number of sequential queries needed to start, nor does it reduce the expected time to the _first_ k_i.
-Thus, it is relevant only to amplify the impact of a group where a single-target attack is already within reach.
+Thus, it is relevant only to amplify the impact of static DH attacks in a group where a single-target attack is already within reach.

 # Attacks on Elliptic Curves over Extension Fields